ijm/specsmith/spec-documents/meta-generation-spec.md

 ### Scope and Intent

-This meta-specefication governs how to construct other specifications.
+This meta-specification governs how to construct other specifications.
 It is intended to be used as a prompt for an LLM to generate specification documents with standardized formatting, terminology, and content structure.
 The resulting specifications MUST be suitable for direct consumption by automated tools or developers, and SHOULD minimize ambiguity.
 Specifications documents SHOULD cover just one topic, component, or module.

 ### Metadata